 As a leader today you are operating in a social media exposing business environment.
 So what can you do so that you don’t fall victim to the loss of trust and the scandals that come from being exposed?

-The answer, as you have likely guessed is get out in front of whatever “they” might say about you.
+The answer, as you have likely guessed is getting out in front of whatever “they” might say about you.

 Look you and I both know–we all have skeletons in our closets.
 Reveal them before someone else has a chance to.